henrikdchristensen/DIKU-DIS-Project-ProductManager/README.md

    `cd database`

-2. Log in with privliges to create a database (e.g. postgres):
+2. Log in with the default user postgres to create a database (e.g. postgres):

    `psql -U postgres`

+3. Change the password to '123456':

+   `ALTER USER postgres WITH PASSWORD '123456';`

-3. Create the database called 'dis':
+4. Create the database called 'dis':

    `CREATE DATABASE dis;`

-4. Enter the new database:
+5. Enter the new database:

    `\c dis`

-5. Run the script:
+6. Run the script:

    `\i database.sql`